 This course is intended for the low beginning ESL student.
-Students develop reading, writing, listening and speaking skills necessary for participation in classroom discussions and to be able to successfully matriculate into the CBU ESL ACCESS program.
+Students develop reading, writing, listening and speaking skills necessary for participation in classroom discussions and to be able to successfully matriculate into the CBU ESL Intensive English Program (IEP).
 Pass/Fail.
 Class hours: 3 Lecture/week.